jimemarc/mdtest/ops_tc_library_guidelines.md

     [process_information.py]
     <license_text>
     """
-    Topology Common Process Information Library
+    Process Information module for OpenSwitch nodes

+    This file is part of the Topology Modular Framework Common Code Library.
+    It uses systemd (systemctl), the default service manager in OpenSwitch.

+    This module is not supported in:
+        - Modular Topology objects that do not support the Bash shell
+        - Systems that do not use systemd as its service manager
     """

     def assert_process_is_running(node, process_name, step=None):
         """
-        Assert a process is running
+        Uses systemctl to verify that a process is running

-        :param node: A topology common node object that supports the vty shell
+        :param node: A modular framework node object that supports the vty shell
         :param process_name: Filename of process to check if is running
         :param step: Fixture used to print debugging information.
 Default: None
         """